 Finally, don’t under-value qualitative data.
 The recipient of any giving initiative isn’t a project, it’s people.
 To truly measure impact, you need to involve not only numbers, but stories.
 Keep in mind that stories can take many forms, including not only narrative, but audio, visual, or video.

 7. Encourage creativity

 Creativity as a principle may feel out of place in a discussion of how to improve CSR.
 Yet it’s a concept increasingly invoked in philanthropic thought leadership, and for good reason.

 Consider where we are as a society: none of our problems are new.
-As Pia Infante put it in a recent keynote address, if we aren’t creative, we will “replicate the same systems of extraction that got us here.”
+As Pia Infante put it in a recent keynote at the Yale Philanthropy Conference, if we aren’t creative, we will “replicate the same systems of extraction that got us here.”